Tuesday 25 March 2014

 From Collage Website.

 Near Hackney village, south of the modern corner of Darnley Road, Hackney stood a three-storeyed gable-ended house reputedly built c.
 1590.
 It was granted in 1658 with nearly 4 a. of pasture called Barber's Barn to John Jones, who held adjoining premises and presumably leased it to the regicide Col. John Okey (d.
 1662).
-The house, formerly Barber's Barn, was occupied with 1½ a. by Katharine Clarke, widow, in 1715, when John Bird mortgaged it to his fellow citizen of London, the grocer John Iveson see Victoria County History.
-1995.

 Silvanus Bevan arrived in Hackney in 1737 where he is first shown in the poor rate book.
-He occupies the house shown third in the listin the " Church Street District, the former house occupant being 'Pouliero' The rates payable are £2.5.0. almost as much as large villas in Mare Street.
+He occupies the house shown third in the list in the " Church Street District, the former house occupant being 'Pouliero' The rates payable are £2.5.0. almost as much as large villas in Mare Street.

 In 1739 Silvanus Bevan and his neighbours are signatories to a petition concerning the church vestry.